 We foster technical innovations in network expansion and advocate modern regulations to ensure that our network stays abreast of the rapid growth in usage.

-In busy areas of cities we use microcells in cable ducts.
+In busy areas of cities we use microcells.
 They are run on low power and supply the necessary capacity as required.

 Thanks to new technologies, mast efficiency is improving.
 For instance, 4G uses the radio spectrum around 30 times more efficiently than 2G, and 5G is set to top even this capacity by far.